Minnesota Northwoods Writers Conference

 Sean Hill ~ Conference Director ~ www.seanhillpoetry.com

 Sean Hill has worked with the conference since 2004.
-He’s the author of Dangerous Goods (Milkweed Editions, 2014), winner of a Minnesota Book Award in poetry, and Blood Ties & Brown Liquor (UGA Press, 2008).
-He’s received numerous awards including grants and fellowships from Cave Canem, the Region 2 Arts Council, the Bush Foundation, Minnesota State Arts Board, The Jerome Foundation, The MacDowell Colony, the University of Wisconsin, and a Stegner Fellowship for Stanford University.
+He’s the author of Dangerous Goods (Milkweed Editions, 2014), winner of a Minnesota Book Award in poetry, and Blood Ties & Brown Liquor named one of the Ten Books All Georgians Should Read in 2015 by the Georgia Center for the Book, (UGA Press, 2008).
+He’s received numerous awards including fellowships from Cave Canem, the Region 2 Arts Council, the Bush Foundation, Minnesota State Arts Board, The Jerome Foundation, The MacDowell Colony, the University of Wisconsin, and a Stegner Fellowship from Stanford University.
+Most recently, he received a Creative Writing Fellowship from the National Endowment for the Arts.
 His poems have appeared in Callaloo, Harvard Review, The Oxford American, Poetry, Tin House, and numerous other journals, and in several anthologies including Black Nature and Villanelles.
-Hill is an editor at Broadsided Press, a monthly broadside publisher: http://www.broadsidedpress.org/.
-He’s currently a visiting professor in the creative writing program at UA-Fairbanks.
+Hill is a consulting editor at Broadsided Press, a monthly broadside publisher.
+He’s an assistant professor in the Creative Writing Program at UA-Fairbanks.

 Mathew Hawthorne ~ Conference Coordinator ~ firstname.lastname@example.org